Double homology and wedge-decomposable simplicial complexes: Background and notation

 Elements in a simplicial complex are called \textit{faces}.
 Given a subset $F\subseteq \P(S)$ we define the \textit{simplicial complex generated by $F$} as the minimal simplicial complex on $S$ which contains $F$ and is denoted by $\gen{F}$.\\

 For a simplicial complex $\K$ on $S$, we say $x\in S$ is a ghost vertex if $\{x\}\notin\K$.
-As we usually don't want to deal with those vertices, we define the \textit{effective vertex set} of $\K$ as the maximal subset of $S$ without ghost vertices of $\K$ and we denote it $V(\K)$.\\
+As we usually do not want to deal with those vertices, we define the \textit{effective vertex set} of $\K$ as the maximal subset of $S$ without ghost vertices of $\K$ and we denote it $V(\K)$.\\

 Given a simplicial complex $\K$ on $S$ and $J\subset S$, we define its corresponding \textit{full subcomplex} $\K_J$ as the simplicial complex on $S$ given by $\K_J=\{\sigma\cap J:\sigma\in\K\}$.\\